Chicago City Guide

 Portillo's - Known for their authentic Chicago-style hot dogs, which include an all-beef frank topped with mustard, relish, chopped onions, sliced tomatoes, a pickle spear, sport peppers, and a dash of celery salt, all served in a steamed poppy seed bun.
 Portillo’s was founded by Dick Portillo in 1963 as a small hot dog stand called "The Dog House" in Villa Park, Illinois.
 It quickly gained popularity, leading to its rebranding as Portillo’s and expansion into a full-fledged restaurant.
 Over the years, Portillo’s has expanded significantly, with numerous locations throughout Illinois and several other states, including Indiana, Wisconsin, Florida, and California.

-Dialtone Cafe - If you like coffee and wine, you'll love Dialtone Cafe, opening in winter 2024.
+Dialtone Cafe - If you like coffee and wine, you'll love Dialtone Cafe, opening in early 2025.
 A coffee bar by day and wine bar by night, Dialtone Cafe is located on 1136 N Wells St. For those staying at Level Chicago - River North, you're in luck - all you have to do is take the elevator down to the main floor lobby and you'll find yourself looking right at the cafe.

 PLAY & EXPLORE